cubeapm/docs/docs/Installation/02_configure/02_configure.md

 ## Important Parameters: You will quite likely need to set these as per your environment for CubeAPM to work properly.

-# URL used by users to access Cube APM.
+# URL used by users to access CubeAPM.
 This is used to generate URLs in emails and alerts.
 # If you use reverse proxy and sub path specify full url (with sub path).
 # Examples: http://cube.yourdomain.com, https://yourdomain.com/cube, http://10.0.0.1:3125
 base-url=http://localhost:3125